programminghistorian/jekyll/en/lessons/transforming-xml-with-xsl.md

 ## Exercise E

 Using all you have learned so far, create a list of records from 1789, starting with the most recent, listing the id, title, and date of each record.
-Separate the data elements with commas and place each record on it own line.
+Separate the data elements with commas and place each record on its own line.

-If you wish so, you can specify the output file to be a [Comma Separated Values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) file, which can be opened and manipulated as a spreadsheet with Microsoft Excel or LibreOffice Calc.
+If you wish, you can specify the output file to be a [Comma Separated Values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) file, which can be opened and manipulated as a spreadsheet with Microsoft Excel or LibreOffice Calc.
 To do this, simply specify it on the command line when you perform the transformation:

 ```sh